Tutin (toxin): Structure and chemical properties

-Tutin is a polyoxygenanted polycyclic sesquiterpene from the picrotoxane family.
+Tutin is a polyoxygenanted polycyclic sesquiterpene convulsant neurotoxin.
 Tutin is one of a series of chemically and pharmacologically similar compounds of which picrotoxinin and coriamyrtin have been mostly studied.
 Conroy proposed the structure for picrotoxinin, which was confirmed by X-ray crystallographic studies and also determined the absolute configuration of the molecule.
 Karyone and Okuda proposed the tutin structure based on the pictrotoxinin structure and chemical degradation studies.
 The structure of tutin including absolute stereochemistry was confirmed by X-ray crystal analysis together with chemical and chiroptical means.
 Tutin has a highly strained skeleton, including two epoxide rings and a lactone, which is susceptible to various rearrangements.
 Tutin has a characteristic intensely bitter taste.
 Tutin is very soluble in acetone, but dissolves moderately in chloroform and is insoluble in carbon disulfide or benzene.
 Addition of strong sulfuric acid to a few drops of a saturated aqueous solution of tutin results in a blood-red coloration.